Kmeakin/resume/src/resume.typ

     that can be inferred from the context.
   - Added tuple expressions and tuple types.
   - Added `if` expressions to the language.
-  - Investigated and fixed expontential memory usage in printing of nested expressions.
+  - Investigated and fixed exponential memory usage in printing of nested expressions.
 ]